 Striving to follow Amma's teachings of protecting and serving Nature, Amritapuri Ashram began its recycling program in 1999.
-Today, the Amrita Recycling Centre has spread to all of MAM's ashram branches and institutions.
-With the motto of "Reduce, Reuse and Recycle" imprinted in everyone's heart, Amrita is striving to lead all of its institutions-university campuses, schools, hospitals, and ashrams-to reduce their environmental footprint and one day attain zero-waste status.
+Today, the Amrita Recycling Centre has spread to all of our ashram branches.
+With the motto of "Reduce, Reuse and Recycle" imprinted in everyone's heart, we are leading all of our institutions-university campuses, schools, hospitals, and centres worldwide-to reduce environmental footprint and one day attain zero-waste status.